 3. Applicants should bring to the interview:

-• A copy of Secondary School Diploma or GED
+• A copy of Secondary School Diploma or GED (if graduating in June 2024 or you have this on order, please communicate this during interview)

 • A copy of their current Resume